 - Plan all your actions.
 With regard to market volatility, traders should always stick to a certain plan or strategy in order not to avoid losing their profit.

 - Rely only on trustworthy exchanges.
-Use crypto community chats such as Reddit to track the latest reviews of exchanges that exist on market.
+Use crypto community chats such as Reddit to track the latest reviews of exchanges that exist on the market.
 Monitoring the crypto market will help you stay up to date and find the most profitable deals.
+We recommend these ones:

 - Don’t store all money on one exchange.
 The best advice that one trader can give to another is not to stake more than you can lose.
 This doesn’t refer to the risk of being hacked, but it will speed up cross-exchange deals.